intel/libvpl/examples/interop/vpl-infer/README.md

     Follow steps in [DGPU Installation Guide](https://dgpu-docs.intel.com/installation-guides/index.html#)

-3. Download the Mobilenet-ssd object detection model from OpenVINO model Zoo and covert it to IR model:
+3. Download the Mobilenet-ssd object detection model from the Open Model Zoo for OpenVINO™ toolkit and covert it to an IR model:

     Start Python virtual environments from Command Prompt
     ```